Guide for Weekly Discussion

 Catch up with each other and cheer each other on (10-15 minutes)

 1. In two or three minutes, tell us how it went with your “Just Do It” from last week?
 (You have to skip this the first week, of course.)

-2. What is one thing you are thankful for this week?
+2. In one minute or so, what is one thing you are thankful for this week?
 (Gently interrupt anyone who gets long-winded.)

 3. In one minute or so, what is one challenge you are facing?

 Listen to the Bible and to God (20-30 minutes)

 5. This week’s reading is _____________. (the next reading in whichever set of readings you are using) This is what it says.
 (Read it to the group.
 Use your own Bible or the free site, biblegateway.com).

 6. What stands out to you in what we just read?
 It could be a main point or just something that jumped out at you.

-9. What are these verses telling us about God's campaign to connect, heal, and bless the world?
-(You can look back at them now.)
+9. What are these verses telling us about God's campaign to bring the power of heaven to earth through Jesus and his Spirit?
+(You can look back at the Bible now.)

 Just Do It (10-15 minutes)